Routing without intermediate renders

 });

-The decision about which view should be shown is made only after the UI is already visible. which is too late
+The decision about which view should be shown is made only after the UI is already visible, and that is simply too late.

 Loading data before the component renders